UVF provide answers to bereaved family 50 years after west Belfast murder

 His son Paul has emphasised the importance of clearing his father’s name both in a Historical Enquiries Team report and an acknowledgement by the UVF that their information had been flawed.

-The UVF’s involvement became clear in 1977 when Raymond Glover, a man with UVF connections, confessed to the killing and was jailed.
+The UVF’s involvement became clear in 1977 when Raymond Glover, a man with UVF connections, confessed to involvement in the killing and was jailed.

 The Crawford family went through an inquest, a criminal trial, a Police Ombudsman report and an HET report.